Cloud Vulnerability DB

 Following process can cause nbd_config UAF:

-1) grab nbd_config temporarily;
+grab nbd_config temporarily;

-2) nbdgenldisconnect() flush all recv_work() and release the initial reference:
+nbd_genl_disconnect() flush all recv_work() and release the

--> due to step 1), reference is still not zero
+nbd_genl_disconnect nbd_disconnect_and_put nbd_disconnect flush_workqueue(nbd->recv_workq) if (test_and_clear_bit(NBD_RT_HAS_CONFIG_REF, ...)) nbd_config_put -> due to step 1), reference is still not zero

-nbdgenlreconfigure config = nbdgetconfigunlocked(nbd) if (!config) -> succeed if (!testbit(NBDRTBOUND, ...)) -> succeed nbdreconnectsocket
+nbd_genl_reconfigure config = nbd_get_config_unlocked(nbd) if (!config) -> succeed if (!test_bit(NBD_RT_BOUND, ...)) -> succeed nbd_reconnect_socket queue_work(nbd->recv_workq, &args->work)

-4) step 1) release the reference;
+step 1) release the reference;

-5) Finially, recv_work() will trigger UAF:
+Finially, recv_work() will trigger UAF:

-recvwork nbdconfigput(nbd) -> nbdconfig is freed atomicdec(&config->recvthreads) -> UAF
+recv_work nbd_config_put(nbd) -> nbd_config is freed atomic_dec(&config->recv_threads) -> UAF

-Fix the problem by clearing NBDRTBOUND in nbdgenldisconnect(), so that nbdgenlreconfigure() will fail.
+Fix the problem by clearing NBD_RT_BOUND in nbd_genl_disconnect(), so that nbd_genl_reconfigure() will fail.

 Source: NVD